pec0ra/buvic/README.md

 An api call is also made to [darksky.net](https://darksky.net/dev) (if an api key is provided) to get the cloud cover for the day of the measurements.
 This information is used to choose between a clear sky or a diffuse cos correction.

-In the next step, the raw measurements and the calibration data is used to convert the raw UV measurements to a calibrated spectrum.
+During the calculations, the raw measurements and the calibration data is used to convert the raw UV measurements to a calibrated spectrum.
-A call to LibRadtran is also made with the infos from the measurement and parameter files to get `Fdiff`, `Fdir` and `Fglo`.
+A call to LibRadtran is made with the infos from the measurement and parameter files to get `Fdiff`, `Fdir` and `Fglo`.

 Finally, the results from LibRadtran and from the darksky.net api call are used to apply the cos correction to the calibrated spectrum.